pygame/pygameweb/README.rst

 Strategy is to bring in code one piece at a time, and clean it up as I go.

-The stack is something like: python 3.6, postgresql, Flask, py.test, sqlalchemy, alembic, gulp, ansible
+The stack is something like: python 3.6, postgresql, Flask, py.test, sqlalchemy, alembic, gulp, ansible, node.

 Set up the required packages::